-Indexing Provides (approximations for ) unit cell dimensions crystal orientation (first estimate of the Billion) } } ravais l combined in the "orientation matrix" attice) Knowledge of these allows diffraction spots on the im predict the position of the Unit cell dimensions are u refinement, model buildin values. structure solution, ysis - so we need accurate 7/44
+Indexing Provides (approximations for) unit cell dimensions } combined in the crystal orientation } "orientation matrix" (first estimate of the Bravais lattice) Knowledge of these allows us to predict the position of the diffraction spots on the image.
+Unit cell dimensions are used in structure solution, refinement, model building, analysis - so we need accurate values.
+7/44